 Due to working in proximity to other people and the potential to come into contact with potentially contaminated surfaces, steps must be taken to reduce the risks of exposure for employees in the construction industry.

 Employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees.
 This includes preventing, and where prevention is not possible, reducing, risks to health and safety associated with potential exposure to COVID-19.

 Employees have a duty to take reasonable care of their own and others' health and safety in the workplace and cooperate with their employers about any action they take to comply with the Occupational Health and Safety Act 2004 (OHS Act) or the Occupational Health and Safety Regulations 2017 (OHS Regulations).

 More information about employer and employee obligations is set out below (see Legal duties).

-For more information about the transmission and symptoms of COVID-19, see the Department of Health and Human Services (DHHS) website.
+For more information about the transmission and symptoms of COVID-19, see the Department of Health (DH) website.

 Identifying risks at construction sites